vidarn/3ds_max_dynamic_load_sample/README.md

 ```
 and the plugin will print a short message to the maxscript listener window.
 This can be used to test the dynamic reloading
-- change the body of the `test_func` function in Sample_dynamic.cpp and recompile, while keeping 3ds Max running.
+- Change the body of the `test_func` function in Sample_dynamic.cpp and recompile, while keeping 3ds Max running.
-Call the function from maxscript again and you should see the new message printed to the listener window.
+- Call the function from maxscript again and you should see the new message printed to the listener window.

 # PDB file locking
 If you run 3ds Max under the visual studio debugger, it will sometimes lock the .pdb for the dynamic dll and prevent it from being